 Some people using this medication have fallen asleep suddenly during their usual daily activities (such as talking on the phone, driving).
 In some cases, sleep occurred without any feelings of drowsiness beforehand.
 This sleep effect may occur anytime during treatment with this medication even if you have used this medication for a long time.
 If you experience increased sleepiness or fall asleep during the day, do not drive or take part in other possibly dangerous activities until you have discussed this effect with your doctor.
 Your risk of this sleep effect is increased by using alcohol or other medications that can make you drowsy.
 (See also Precautions section.)

 Tell your doctor right away if you have any serious side effects, including: fainting, mental/mood changes (such as confusion, agitation, hallucinations), unusual strong urges (such as increased gambling, increased sexual urges), new/worsening movements you can't control/spasms, greatly increased eye blinking/twitching, easy bruising/bleeding, unusual tiredness, tingling/numbness/weakness of the hands/feet, vision changes (such as blurred/double/decreased vision), eye pain.

-Get medical help right away if you have any very serious side effects, including: persistent constipation, persistent nausea/vomiting, vomit that looks like coffee grounds, bloody/black/tarry stools, stomach/abdominal pain, signs of infection (such as fever, chills), redness/swelling/pain/oozing around the tube site, chest pain.
+Get medical help right away if you have any very serious side effects, including: constipation that doesn't go away, nausea/vomiting that doesn't stop, vomit that looks like coffee grounds, bloody/black/tarry stools, stomach/abdominal pain, signs of infection (such as fever, chills), redness/swelling/pain/oozing around the tube site, chest pain.